talkjs/tutorials/how-to-add-chat-to-a-blazor-app-with-talkjs/how-to-add-chat-to-a-blazor-app-with-talkjs.md

 This is a tutorial just to get you started.
 For a fine-grained explanation, please follow the comments in the code.

 # Initialize TalkJS
 In this section we are going to activate TalkJS.
-To do this, in app.razor, add the following script tag containing the JavaScript code that activates TalkJS in your Blazor application.
+To do this, in the `body` tag of `app.razor`, add the following script tag containing the JavaScript code that activates TalkJS in your Blazor application.

 ```html
 <body>